m00g3n/cluster-inventory/README.md

 ### Force rotation
 It's possible to force the Secret rotation before the time-based rotation kicks in.
 To do that, add the `operator.kyma-project.io/force-kubeconfig-rotation: "true"` annotation to the `GardenCluster` CR.

-> Explain how to use the project.
-You can create multiple subsections (H3).
-Include the instructions or provide links to the related documentation.

 ## Contributing
 <!--- mandatory section - do not change this! --->